gareth305/InfoSec-Resources/README.md

 There's so many more!
 [Cybersecurity Conferences](https://infosec-conferences.com/) is a great website to see what's coming up.
 # Bug Bounty Reports

+# Professional/Personal

+Probably the only none technical part of this guide, keep your personal and professional feelings separate.
+What I mean by this is, if you go for an interview, for example, and, for whatever reason, you're unsuccessful let it go.
+Forget about it, if you see them at a conference or a meetup say hi, have a drink with them pretend it never happened.
+It's not personal, it's just business!
+It's the same with personal feelings.
+It's a tight community, you will see that person again, be it a conference or work-related.
+Again, put it behind you, get the work done and carry on!
+If it's at a conference and you don't want to be near them, it's simple, DON'T. Just be civil and carry on, there's plenty of other people to talk and hang around with!
+Just whatever you do, avoid the alcohol, especially if it's a "big thing".
+You really don't want to have an argument infront of potential future employers!

 # Default Passwords

 * [Router Passwords](https://routerpasswords.com/)